 The symbolic meaning of the Phoenix in the fire is multifaceted:

-• Victory over adversity.
-Ruger has been passionate about weapon design almost all his life.
+- Victory over adversity.
+Ruger has been passionate about weapon design for almost his entire life.
 He took three jobs as a weapons designer and quit, and his longtime development, the military machine gun, was never in demand.
 However, that did not discourage the master from doing what he loved.
 He decided to establish his own company.
 But the inventor had no funds.
 Ruger borrowed them from a rich young man, Alexandra Sturma.
 And when things seemed to be getting better, Sturm died.
 However, Ruger was able to get into the black and never took out a loan again.
 Only an inner reviving fire, like Phoenix’s, helped William keep pursuing his goal.

-• Weapons.
+- Weapons.
 Fire, the tongues of flame around Phoenix, are associated with gunshots and battles.

-• Casting of metal blanks.
+- Casting of metal blanks.
 The company produces weapons and prepares metal, the main raw material, for further processing.
 Smelting requires a strong fire.

 In the image, the bird soars upward, raising its wings.
 This symbolizes the company’s quick and high start.
 Its first pistol was a dizzying success, and Ruger has never “gone downhill” since.
 The firm prospered even during the gun prohibition when other companies were on the verge of bankruptcy.